ameya-6964/ameya-6964/README.md

 # About Me 😃
-### Full Stack Developer skilled in JavaScript and Java, specializing in front-end frameworks such as React, Next.js, and incorporating animation libraries like GSAP and Framer Motion.
+### Currently Learning Software Testing With Java Automation , Proficient in front-end frameworks such as React, Next.js, and incorporating animation libraries like GSAP and Framer Motion.
 Adept at creating visually appealing designs with Bootstrap and Tailwind CSS.

 - 🌍  I'm based in India
 - ✉️  You can contact me at [belvalkar7@gmail.com](mailto:belvalkar7@gmail.com)
 - 🚀  I'm currently working on [Shop IT - Full Stack MERN E-Commerce Application](http://github.com/ameya-6964/shop-it-mern-stack-application)
-- 🧠  I'm learning Typescript and Spring Boot
+- 🧠  I'm learning Software Testing With Java Automation
-- 🤝  I'm open to collaborating on Frontend Applications With React Or Next.js
 - ⚡  Fun fact: I use tabs over spaces
   <br>
  <br>